flyingmachine/nanoc-blog/content/programming/building-a-forum-with-clojure-datomic-angular.md

 need to change anything because, Jesus, that trip can take a lot out of you.
 I don't know, maybe that's why peyote was invented.

-Anyway, that's a testament to my own need to learn more (and perhaps slightly clearer documentation) and not to the quality or value of the library itself.
+Anyway, that's a testament to my own need to learn more (and perhaps a need for slightly clearer documentation) and not to the quality or value of the library itself.
 Everything hangs together, working with Ring in a stateless way, which I really appreciate.

 OK enough of my blathering.
 We want code!
 The actual tricky bits were: